 - Invalid CVV

-Visa and Mastercard allow merchants to enroll in programs that obtain updated card information from issuing banks and automatically update your payment gateway with new expiration dates and even account numbers.
-The new payment credentials will not necessarily be provided in full the merchant, but the automatic payments will be able to continue without interruption.
+Visa and Mastercard allow merchants to enroll in programs that obtain updated card information from issuing banks and automatically update your payment gateway with new expiration dates, billing addresses, and even account numbers.
+The new payment credentials will not necessarily be provided in full to the merchant, but the automatic payments will be able to continue without interruption.

 The use of indicators that identify recurring billing payments can prevent erroneous declines and expedite the resolution of problems with payment processors and issuing banks.
 Check with your payment gateway provider to see if this feature is available to you.
 If so, you should include the indicator with every recurring transaction you process.

 Many “soft” decline codes can be resubmitted, and may go through successfully.
-A decline due to insufficient funds, for example, may be a temporary thing if it’s just a matter of the cardholder being a few days late paying their credit card bill.
+A decline due to insufficient funds, for example, may be a temporary thing if it’s just a matter of the cardholder not realizing they're near their limit.
 Network issues can cause declines, too.
 Just be cautious about this practice — card networks may restrict you from retrying too frequently.
 When in doubt, consult with your payment gateway provider.